pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 ## Is your PyPI publication workflow secure?

 The recent Python package breach [involving Ultralytics](https://blog.pypi.org/posts/2024-12-11-ultralytics-attack-analysis/) has highlighted the need for secure PyPI publishing workflows.
-Hackers exploited a GitHub workflow (`pull_request_target`) to inject malicious code, which was published to PyPI.
+Hackers exploited a GitHub workflow to inject malicious code into their package.
+This package was then published to PyPI.
 Users who downloaded the package unknowingly allowed their machines to be hijacked for Bitcoin mining.

 > Hackers tricked a Python package into running bad code, using other people’s computers to mine Bitcoin without permission.
 Yikes!